yussif758/Africa-Premium-Excel/README.md

 Introduce any missing KPIs which is needed for the forecast model.

 Explain the assumptions and methodologies used in your forecasting model.

+## Step by step Analysis
+- Analyze the historical data to identify trends and patterns in revenue.
+  Use the historical revenue data to identify trends in growth for each service line.
+To do this I created a line charts in Excel to visualize trends over time(3years).